The Nobel Literature Prize Will Not be Awarded This Year

 “We find it necessary to commit time to recovering public confidence in the Academy before the next laureate can be announced,” Anders Olsson, the academy’s permanent secretary, said in a statement.
 He said the academy was acting “out of respect for previous and future literature laureates, the Nobel Foundation and the general public.”

-It will be the first time since wartime 1943 that the prestigious award is not handed out.
+It will be the first time since World War II that the prestigious award is not handed out.
+Last year, Japanese-born British novelist Kazuo Ishiguro won the prize.

 The Swedish Academy’s internal feud was triggered by an abuse scandal linked to Jean-Claude Arnault, a major cultural figure in Sweden who is also the husband of poet Katarina Frostenson, an academy member.

-The academy later admitted that “unacceptable behavior in the form of unwanted intimacy” took place within its ranks, but its handling of unseemly allegations has shredded the body’s credibility, called into question its judgment and forced its first female leader to resign.
+The academy later admitted in a report that “unacceptable behavior in the form of unwanted intimacy” took place within its ranks, but its handling of the allegations shredded the body’s credibility, called into question its judgment and forced its first female leader to resign.

 A debate over how to face up to its flaws also divided its 18 members — who are appointed for life — into hostile camps and prompted seven members of the prestigious institution to leave or disassociate themselves from the secretive group.